Results for “child safety”

 Michigan Senate passes bipartisan bills banning mandatory nurse overtime, establishing limits on working hours and penalties for violations while allowing exceptions during emergencies

-April 16, 2026·Michigan Capitol·2 sources - courts
+April 16, 2026·Michigan Capitol·2 sources - fires

 Convicted Child Sex Offender Found Dead at Michigan Prison, Homicide Investigation Underway